 Bad carbs are refined carbohydrates that are full of sugar and salt and lacking in nutrients.
 They satiate hunger pangs for a short while, but you have to eat more of them to keep your hunger at bay.

-The nutritional value of carbohydrates are measured by the Glycemic Index (GI) of the food, or the rate at which the carbs are converted to glucose.
+The nutritional value of carbohydrates is measured by the Glycemic Index (GI) of the food or the rate at which the carbs are converted to glucose.
 This measures how quickly a food provides energy.

 Meal planning for good carbohydrates